 Completed in one page – make it concise, you are not going to write the whole story, leave something for the interview ☺

 Customized – modify your resume for each job opportunity and company, so it fits their requirements and expectations.

-Free from grammar mistakes – make it grammatical error free, use Australian English, change your computer setting to “English – Australia” mode.
+Free from grammar mistakes – make it grammatical-error-free, use Australian English, change your computer set to “English – Australia” mode.

 Your resume should not:

 Include personal information – such as passport details, full home address (unit or house number), religion, nationality, visa, date of birth, gender, hobbies as well as marital status.

 Include irrelevant information – such as writing programming skills or training while applying for Kitchen Hand.

 Bombarding information – such as listing too many duties and repeating the same you have performed in your previous job.

 Include a photo – do not attach your photo unless potential/employer asks for it.